-- COBRA participation is available-If you take a leave of absence or leave County service while you are a participant, you may continue participation in a Health Care Spending Account for the rest of the year by making your monthly payments through COBRA.
-Also see the rules on page 44 regarding the special rules that apply while you are on FMLA leave. - Accounts must be kept separate-Dollars you put into your Health Care Spending Account may not be transferred to a Dependent Care Spending Account, or vice versa.
-These accounts must be kept separate.
-In addition, dependent care expenses may not be reimbursed from your Health Care Spending Account. - No double tax shelter-You may not take a tax deduction on your income tax return for expenses paid through your Health Care Spending Account.
-Also, you cannot deduct any unclaimed account money from your federal income taxes. - You must enroll every year in order to contribute to an HCSA-You must re-enroll in the Health Care Spending Account every year if you wish to make elective contributions to it. - Termination of participation during a Plan Year-Your active participation in the Health Care Spending Account terminates during a Plan Year when you terminate employment, otherwise cease to be an eligible employee, or go on a leave of absence and do not elect COBRA and make any necessary premium payments, or do not otherwise continue to make any required elective contributions to your account (e.g., while on FMLA leave).
+- You must enroll every year in order to contribute to an HCSA-You must re-enroll in the Health Care Spending Account every year if you wish to make elective contributions to it. - Termination of participation during a Plan Year-Your active participation in the Health Care Spending Account terminates during a Plan Year when you terminate employment, otherwise cease to be an eligible employee, or go on a leave of absence and do not elect COBRA and make any necessary premium payments, or do not otherwise continue to make any required elective contributions to your account (e.g., while on FMLA leave).
 Expenses incurred while you are not an active participant are not eligible for reimbursement.
 If you return to County service in the same year in which your employment terminated and within 30 days of your termination, you must make the same election that was in effect at the time of your termination unless you experience a qualified change in status during your unemployment.
 If you return to County service 30 or more days after your termination, you can make a new election for coverage under the account.
-See page 42 for rules governing certain leaves of absence.
+See page 44 for rules governing certain leaves of absence.